 The amount and type of income you (and any partner) have for the current tax year and previous tax year may reduce the maximum award and the amount you are paid.
 The amount of award that is paid to you might also be less than the maximum if you are paying back an overpayment.

 While you are on income support, income based jobseeker’s allowance, income-related employment and support allowance, or pension credit, you should be paid the maximum amount.
 This does not apply if you are receiving any of these benefits during the four weeks after you stop work or reduce your hours so that your WTC stops.
-It should only be less than this if you are paying back an overpayment.

 How is my award worked out?